hmurij/react-spring-boot-blog/README.md

 ### Description

-React Spring Boot Gradle project for demonstration and educational purposes.
+React Java Spring Boot full stack application for demonstration and educational purposes.
 Simple demo blog with basic functionality such as JWT authentication, create new users and full CRUD (Create, Retrieve, Update, Delete) operations on posts and comments.
 Blog is pre-populated with demo data on application start.
 Create new user or login with any author full name, password is `password`, administrator
 username: `admin` password: `admin`.